gruntjs-updater/grunt-closure-dicontainer/README.md

 ### Usage Example

-How to use DI container in you app:
+How to use DI container in your app with various resolving configurations.

 ```coffee
 ###*